stevenlriv/php-skit/README.md

 Then take the key generated and use it for one of them.
 You will need to do this 3 times.

+## Other Tools

+- Generate Favicons for your header on [RealFaviconGenerator](https://realfavicongenerator.net/)

 ## Missing

 - Web3 Wallet Connect with Infura
+- Users Web3 wallet Auth support
 - Create a MySQL.sql file
+- [HB] Users Infrastructure [reset password, new user, login, user page, logout]
+- [HB] Referal system for users
+- Upload Images and Files
+- [NF] Example of submitting a form with formPostSanitation.php also show_messages
+- PHP Text Cache for forms with JS and Ajax